RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	SATA	is	a	computer	bus	interface	that	connects systems	to	physical	storage	devices	such	as	hard	drives.
 Within	a cloud	environment,	this	would	not	be	possible	because	all	systems	are virtualized.
  	B	is	incorrect	because	SCSI	is	a	standard	for	connecting	peripherals such	as	hard	drives	to	computers.
 With	the	virtualized	nature	of	cloud computing,	this	would	not	be	pertinent	or	even	possible.
  	C	is	incorrect	because	a	wide	area	network	(WAN)	is	a	private network	that	extends	across	large	geographical	regions.
 It	is	not specifically	related	to	storage	devices	or	communication	with	them, nor	is	it	specifically	related	to	cloud	computing	and	storage.

-17. Which	of	the	following	is	NOT	one	of	the	types	of	unexpected	events	that continuity	management	deals	with?
+### Question # 1 - 	Which	of	the	following	is	NOT	one	of	the	types	of	unexpected	events	that continuity	management	deals	with?
 A.	Incidents
 B.	Changes
 C.	Outages